The Changeling BabybyTamLin01©

 "As imagination bodies forth The forms of things unknown, the poet's pen Turns them to shapes, and gives to airy nothing A local habitation and a name."

 William did not understand, but he understood that Nissa was standing very, very close to him, and even though it was almost pitch black now and he could not see her face he knew all he would have to do is lean forward a few inches and her lips would be touching his...

 "What happened to you today, William?"
 Nissa said.
 William blinked, and the spell of the moment was broken.
 He shuffled his feet and looked away, letting go of her hand.

 "I asked before if you were okay and you said no. And you looked scared when I ran into you.
 So I thought something might be wrong."

-William scratched the back of his head and shuffled his feet again, wondering what to say.
+William scratched the back of his head, wondering what to say.
 He could not—would not—lie to Nissa, but he couldn't very well tell her the truth either, about the baby and the monster and whatever other crazy things were going on.
 He felt dizzy and disoriented; why had she brought him here?
-He'd thought for a second he knew why, thought it might even be the amazing, exhilarating reason he dared to dream about in quiet, private moments in his bed, late at night, but now he wasn't sure.
+He'd thought for a second he knew why, thought it might even be the amazing, exhilarating reason he dared to dream about in quiet, private moments in his bed, late at night.
+But now he wasn't sure.